 Final Thoughts

-If you get a full night of sleep without any issues, your therapy is going well beyond expected.
+If you get a full night of sleep without any issues, your therapy is going well beyond expectations.
 A 100 score on myAir would mean you are doing great with your CPAP therapy.

 Alongside all the things mentioned in the article, myAir will also give you personalized coaching and advice on how to make therapy more bearable.